Airports in Iceland

 The airport is situated 31 miles (50km) southwest of Reykjavik.

 Getting to the city

 The Flybus service leaves Keflavík Airport 35 to 40 minutes after the arrival of each flight, stopping first at the BSÍ Bus Terminal and then proceeding to Hafnarfjörður and Garðabær en route to the city.
-There are free onward transfers aboard smaller buses available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport at the BSÍ Bus Terminal.
+There are onward transfers aboard smaller buses available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport at the BSÍ Bus Terminal.
 Two taxi companies also operate from a rank outside the arrivals hall.